First DUI offense

-If the driver had their first DUI offense under any of these two DUI charges, the charge will be treated by the judge using the “Look Back” period.
+If the driver has an original DUI offense under any of these two DUI charges, the charge will be seen by the judge through the “Look Back” period.
 The Look-back period is the period in-between the driver’s first DUI charge and the current one.
-This means that even if the driver already had their first DUI charge in the past, the current DUI charge may still be treated as if it were their first DUI offense if the Look-back period is up to 10 years- for criminal penalties.
+This means that even if the driver already had their first DUI charge in the past, the current DUI charge may still be treated as if it were their first DUI offense.
+The Look-Back period is up to 10 years – for criminal penalties.

 How a Carrollton, Ga.
 DUI defense lawyer may be able to help you

 DUI Attorney Tyler Moffitt of Moffitt LLC is an experienced Carrollton, Ga.
 DUI defense lawyer that knows the prosecutors, judges, the paperwork involved, and the current laws regarding DUI cases in Carrollton, Georgia.
-He is dedicated and steers through the process to find the best possible result.
-Being the area of criminal law he specializes in, he is equipped with the best DUI defense approach that can protect your driving privileges and other rights, and this is why he has excelled in many DUI defense cases throughout Carrollton.
+With serious dedication, he steers through the process to find the best possible result.
+By specializing in this area of criminal law, he has the best DUI defense approach to protect your driving privileges and other rights.
+In short, this is why he has been successful in many DUI defense cases throughout Carrollton, Georgia.

 Some of the Most Common DUI Defense approaches

 The internet is crawling with information regarding DUI defense but they cannot really help you unless you discuss the details of the charge with an experienced Carrollton, Ga.
 DUI defense lawyer.
 Due to this, you need the services of Tyler Moffitt.
-He will ensure he thoroughly investigate the DUI charge based on the following approaches including but not limited to investigations on:
+He will ensure he thoroughly investigates the DUI charge based on the following approaches.
+As such, this includes investigations on these and more:

-- “If the DUI officer that stopped you acted under a legal reason”
+- “Did the DUI officer that stopped you act under a legal reason?”

-- “If you were stopped because of your race or the stop was a planned one?”
+- “Were you stopped because of your race or the stop was a planned one?”

-- “If you were stopped at a roadblock, were you checked for lawful reasons such as a driver’s license check, was the roadblock approved by a police supervisor, were you processed legally and so on?”
+- “Were you stopped at a roadblock?
+Were you checked for lawful reasons such as a driver’s license check?
+Did a police supervisor approve the roadblock?
+Were you processed legally, and so on?”

-- “Were you advised of your Miranda rights before you were questioned?”
+- “Did you have your Miranda rights read to you before you were questioned?”

 - “Was a breath test carried out and does the testing officer have the capacity to carry out the test?”

-- “If your blood or urine sample was taken, was the sample properly protected?
-Could it have been altered or replaced?”
+- “If a blood or urine sample was taken, did they protect the sample properly?
+Could they alter or replace it?”